University of Oklahoma: History

-After the World War, the university enjoyed rapid growth and a surge in enrollment.
+in the post-war period, the university saw rapid growth and a surge in enrollment.
 By 1965, enrollment had risen over 450% to 17,268, causing housing shortages.
 In the mid-1960s, three new 12-story dormitories were erected immediately south of the South Oval.
-In addition to these three towers, they built an apartment complex for married students, including men returning to college under the GI Bill.
+In addition to these three towers, an apartment complex for married students, including men returning to college under the GI Bill, was built.

 Bizzell Library sits at the heart of the university's Norman campus.

 In 1943 George Lynn Cross took over as president of the university.
 He served until 1968, 25 years later.

 The Civil Rights Movement began a new era as the university began policies against racial discrimination and segregation after legal challenges and court cases outlawed discrimination.
 The Bizzell Memorial Library has been designated a U.S. National Historic Landmark in commemoration of the cases of G. W. McLaurin, a black man denied admission to graduate school in 1948.
-A court case effectively forced the Board of Regents to vote to admit McLaurin, but he was directed to study in a separated area within the law library and to be allowed to lunch only in a segregated area.
+A court case effectively forced the Board of Regents to vote to admit McLaurin, but he was directed to study in a separate area within the law library and to be allowed to lunch only in a segregated area.
 The National Association for Advancement of Colored People brought the case to the U.S. Supreme court in McLaurin vs. Oklahoma State Board of Regents.
 In 1950, the court overturned the university's policy for segregation at the graduate school level.
 The case was an important precedent for the more famous and sweeping 1954 case of Brown v.
 Board of Education which disallowed "separate but equal" policy at all school levels.